Skip to main content

 Due May 15, 2025

-All first-time SFCM borrowers are required to sign a Master Promissory Note (MPN) and complete entrance counseling online at studentaid.gov before any loan funds can be released.
-A separate Master Promissory note is required for Parent and Graduate PLUS loans.
-These items are due by July 15.
+All first-time SFCM borrowers must sign a Master Promissory Note (MPN) and complete entrance counseling at studentaid.gov before loan funds can be released; a separate MPN is required for Parent and Graduate PLUS loans, and all items are due by July 15.

 Bills and Payments Information